combient/nodebb-plugin-medals/README.md

 ## Improvements
 I'm happy to receive suggestions on what I could do to improve on this plugin.
 These are the things that I want to do or feel I need to do.

-- Template page where every medal is available to see.
+- Global template page where every medal is available to see.
 Sort of a gallery.
+  - Maybe also who it has been awarded to.
 - Add WHEN a medal was awarded to a user.
 This is available but not implemented in UI.
 - Allow users to show off their medals.
   - Next to their name in posts?
   - In their profile?
   - Page with recently assigned medals?
 Announcements.
+  - Which ones to show.
 - Create proper privileges for assigning medals.
   - Now only admins can create medals.
   - And global mods can assign/unassign.
 - Upload custom icons if the Font Awesome library feels too limited.
 - Custom content inside medal element?
-  - HTML elements, code snippets etc?
+  - HTML elements?
   - Images?
-- System event to trace medal actions.
-(Assign/unassign in particular)
 - Custom hooks when medal is assigned.
-- Allow users which of their medals will be displayed.